 Katy looked it up on the map on her phone and said we passed it about 15 miles back.
 She said “Oh, they’re going to repaint the sign to say “peaches,” there’s a story about it from April first.
 Oh.
 Wait.
 April first.”.
 Yes, the story did have a disclaimer at the end saying it was satire.
 The above picture is from May.

 We got to our hotel and the check-in clerk was a senior at the college.
 She asked what we were in town for (there’s a big festival going on as well, which did all kinds of nasty things the hotel room rate) and when we said for FallFest she talked to us some.
 She asked what Katy wanted to major in, Katy said biology.
 The clerk said we should look for the public health club tent.
 She said she wouldn’t be there but her minions would.
 Her minions weren’t, they didn’t have a table at the club fair.
+(Update.
+We went back a third time for a scholarship competition.
+We stayed in the same hotel with the same clerk who remembered us and she said her minions were there, we just missed them).
 I told Katy public health would be a good thing to look into, lots of opportunity for research, which is one of the things she is interested in.

 The event was on Saturday.
 We got there right as registration was opening at 9.
 There were lots of people there.